-By default the file manager window consists of a shortcut pane on the left side, the main area on the right and a pathbar above the main area.
+By default, the file manager window consists of a Side Pane on the left, the Main Area on the right and a Location Selector above the main area.

 |The File Manager Window|